Debi Mazar: Career

+Also released in 2024, she appeared in the Australian drama series Ladies in Black, about Goods Department Store, playing Magda.

 Personal life

 Mazar dated artist Kenny Scharf and graffiti artist Kel 139 in the 1980s.
 She dated actor Paul Reubens for several years beginning in 1993.
 Reubens later credited Mazar with ending his depression resulting from his 1991 arrest.
-According to Mazar, their relationship was platonic.
+According to Mazar, their relationship was platonic yet inseparable: "we were best friends, and the truth of the matter is, basically, we had a love affair that was just cerebral."

 She married Gabriele Corcos on March 16, 2002, in a ceremony officiated by Ellen Burstyn.
 They have two daughters.
 The family formerly lived in Los Angeles and moved to Brooklyn, New York in 2009.
 They divided their time between Brooklyn and a 15th-century home outside of Florence, Italy, that was given to them as a wedding present by Mazar's in-laws.
 Prior to the COVID-19 pandemic, Mazar and her family relocated to their Florence villa; she has Italian citizenship.

 Mazar has a close friendship with pop star Madonna.